peraltajuan/ESW25tutorial/FODLego.md

 Use FODLego to generate FODs starting from a SMILES string

-+ Run `fodlego "O=C=O"`
++ Run `fodlego "O=CC#CCN"`
-+ The script will read the file `SO2.xyz` with the atomic coordinates in xyz format.
++ The script will generate the molecular structure and FODs.
 + The script generates a file `lego.xyz` with the atomic coordinates plus the FODs.
 + The script generates a `FRMORB` and a `CLUSTER` files to run FLOSIC calculations.

++ Visualize using VESTA (or other)

 > [!NOTE]
->The code only considers closed-shell cases and  FODs are labeled as X in the xyz file.

-+ Visualize using VESTA (or other)
+>Repeat the generation of FODs but using the "O=S=O" SMILES string.
+What is the difference with the previous FODs?